 Term Two 17 Jan, 21 Feb, 28 March

 Term Three 09 May, 13 June, and 11 July.

 Are there any other costs?
 Is there anything I need to bring?

 You will be expected to obtain a copy of the books to be read.
 Books selected will always be available in paperback (and kindle).

-The first book to be discussed is The Porpoise by Mark Haddon (Vintage, 2020).
+The first book to be discussed is The Offing by Benjamin Myers (Bloomsbury Circus, 2019).

 When I've finished, what course can I do next?

-Look up Literature courses under History, Culture & Writing at www.citylit.ac.uk.
+Look up other Fiction/Literature courses under History, Culture & Writing/literature at www.citylit.ac.uk.

 Lewis Ward is a London-based teacher and editor.
 His PhD (University of Exeter) focused on history, memory and trauma in contemporary narratives.
 He has taught at four UK universities, covering most literary periods and genres along the way.